Nastaranlotfi/Gnorm-new-centrality-index-multilayer-networks/README.md

 ## Instructions

+1. If you just want to try calculating Gnorm using the example data, or if you would prefer to edit the notebook and calculate Gnorm using your own data, run `tutorial.Rmd`.
-1. Run the respective script to reproduce the chosen analysis, figure or table.
-You should run the scripts in the following order:
+2. If you want the check out the details in the calculation of Gnorm and reproduce all analyses, figures, and tables presented in our paper, run the other scripts in the following order:

 <!-- -->